Babtsov/jos/README.md

 ```

 ## Going from Kernel to user space and back
 The control reaches user space once env_pop_tf is executed (and more specifically when the `iret` instruction is reached).
 Then once the execution is inside the user program, the control transfers back to the kernel once a system call is made.
-If we look at the "hello" binary (compiled version of `hello.c`), we can see the disassembly of the `syscall` function where is the last instruction executed before going back to the kernel space is the `int 0$30` instruction:
+If we look at the "hello" binary (compiled version of `hello.c`), we can see the disassembly of the `syscall` function where is the last instruction executed before going back to the kernel space.
+This instruction is `int 0$30` as we can see from:
 ```
   800f69:       cd 30                   int    $0x30
   800f6b:       89 45 e4                mov    %eax,-0x1c(%ebp)